-Mums, are you aware of cold urticaria?
+Are you aware of the symptoms and treatment of cold urticaria?

 Mums, did you know that it's possible to have an allergy to cold?
 The condition is cold urticaria, and it's something that you need to be aware of.

-This is a type of allergy that manifests as a result of exposure to the cold — whether this is via the environment, cold water or even food like ice cream.
+Cold urticaria is a type of allergy that manifests as a result of exposure to the cold — whether this is via the environment, cold water or even food like ice cream.

-She shares, “People with cold urticaria experience widely different symptoms.
+Asne shares, “People with cold urticaria experience widely different symptoms.
 Some have minor reactions to the cold, while others have severe reactions.

 “For some people with this condition, swimming in cold water could lead to very low blood pressure, fainting or shock.”